 Saturday night after the members of our group got back from their excursion, we ate dinner, drank more booze, played cards, listened to music, ect.

-I would like to mentioned I “tried” to make a hiking recipe for this trip but blew it.
+I would like to mention I “tried” to make a hiking recipe for this trip but blew it.
 I blew it hard, readers!
-I made this Mac and Cheese concoction that tasted like ass (don’t ask me how I fucked up Mac and Cheese, I don’t know either, but I fucked it up….bad).
+I made this Mac and Cheese concoction that tasted like ass (don’t ask me how I fucked up Mac and Cheese, I don’t know either, but I fucked it up, bad).
 Kieran and I took one bite of our dinner and made a face.
 Our food choices were limited, as we could only carry so much food to the cabin, so we had no choice but to choke it down.
-You’ll be thankful I didn’t share the recipe on the blog you guys, trust me on this….bleh!
+You’ll be thankful I didn’t share the recipe on the blog you guys, trust me on this, bleh!

 I don’t remember any of their names (I’ll blame the whiskey for that) but I certainly remember what they ate, and I look forward to mimicking their food/drink ideas for next time!!